 In 2015, the researchers began to specifically examine the relationship between certain foods and their effect on brain health with intention of slowing the decline of brain health as we age and also reducing the risk of the development of Alzheimer’s disease.
 Thus, the “MIND” diet was created.

 The MIND diet stands for the Mediterranean-DASH Intervention for the Neurodegenerative Delay.
 This diet also combines principles from two other well-known diets: the Mediterranean diet and the DASH diet.

-This diet reduces the dementia and also decline in the brain health that usually occurs as we age.
-Specifically, MIND diet differs from Mediterranean and the DASH diets in a few ways like:
+This diet reduces dementia and also declines in brain health that usually occurs as we age.
+Specifically, MIND diet differs from the Mediterranean and the DASH diets in a few ways like: